How to select load type and design method in Anchoring to Concrete module

 Prerequisites

-You have entered all required design inputs.
+• Have entered all required design inputs.

 Step-by-step instructions